Dee-Des/record_reviews/README.md

 ## Testing and Validation

 <details>
-Some of the Django generated code showed invalid during validation.
+Some of the Django generated code showed to be invalid during validation.

 ### HTML Validation